runyoncr/GEA_GPT_Materials/README.md

 # GEA_GPT_Materials
 Materials for the GEA & NICE (NBME Invitational Conference for Educators) GPT workshops.
-Will be frequently updated until November 2024 (maybe longer).
-The reference materials are incomplete; we will continue work on this starting in September.

 Link to ChatGPT for trying examples: [ChatGPT](https://chatgpt.com/)